-We intend to use the net proceeds from this offering to fund our planned clinical trials of our branded product candidates, TWIN, SIRS-T and VERED, as well as the development of our generic product candidates.
-The remaining proceeds will be used for other research and development activities, as well as for working capital and general corporate purposes.
+We intend to use the net proceeds from this offering to fund our planned clinical trials of our branded product candidates, TWIN, and VERED.
+The remaining proceeds will be used for the preparation and scale-up for our planned Phase III clinical program for SIRS-T, other research and development activities, including the development of our generic product candidates, as well as for working capital and general corporate purposes.
 For more information, see "Use of Proceeds."
 However, our management will have broad discretion in the application of the net proceeds.
 Our shareholders may not agree with the manner in which our management chooses to allocate the net proceeds from this offering.
 The failure by our management to apply these funds effectively could have a material adverse effect on our business, financial condition and results of operation.
 Pending their use, we may invest the net proceeds from this offering in a manner that does not produce income.